chrisgscott/supastripe/docs/README.md

 ## Overview

 ### Mission
-PayKit streamlines the process of offering flexible payment plans for local and online service-based businesses with high-value transactions.
+PayKit streamlines the process of offering payment plans for local and online service-based businesses with high-value transactions.
 We provide businesses lacking the tools or expertise to handle installment payments with a secure, automated solution.

 ### Target Users
 - **Local Service-Based Businesses**